 Steps you can take to prevent bias

 So what can you do about that?
 Well, first of all, you can’t just let the model run on its own.
 You really want to check to look at the results and make sure that that’s comporting with what you think the reality should be.
-You also want to get input if the decisions that you’re making, based on these capabilities, impact your constituents.
+You also want to get input if the decisions that you’re making, based on these capabilities, impact your supporters.
 You want to get them involved.

 Always collect and label new data so that your AI functions will continue to evolve, as you continue to get new data.